 The takeaway here is that blood sugar regulation is essential for controlling inflammation.
 The Western diet is typified by the excessive consumption of calorie-dense, nutrition-poor foods that cause abnormal surges in blood glucose with little in the way of dietary antioxidants to balance things out.
-This doesn’t mean that we should aim to eat a “low-carb diet” but that we should avoid eating a high-carb diet and instead focus on a variety of nutrient-dense whole foods.
-When we consider hunter-gatherer evidence, low-carb is not the way to go (see Carbs Vs. Protein Vs. Fat: Insight from Hunter-Gatherers).
-Somewhere around 150 to 200 grams of carbohydrates from whole vegetables and fruits is a good target for most peoples (discussed in detail in How many carbs should you eat?)
+But, avoiding excess sugars does not mean that we should aim to eat a “low-carb diet”.
+In fact, the current state of evidence is that whole food carbohydrates like fruit and root vegetables is a necessity for healthy hormones, improved body composition, cognitive and mental health, and the health of our gut microbiomes. (see The Case for More Carbs: Insulin’s NonMetabolic Roles in the Human Body, How many carbs should you eat?, Paleo, Resistant Starch, and TMAO: New Study Warning Worth Heeding and Carbs Vs. Protein Vs. Fat: Insight from Hunter-Gatherers).
+Somewhere around 200 – 250 grams of carbohydrates from whole vegetables and fruits is a good target for most people.

 Akgun S & Ertel NH.
 “The effects of sucrose, fructose, and high-fructose corn syrup meals on plasma glucose and insulin in non-insulin-dependent diabetic subjects.”
 Diabetes Care.
 1985 May-Jun;8(3):279-283.

 Anderson RA.
 “Chromium, glucose intolerance and diabetes.”
 J Am Coll Nutr.
 1998 Dec;17(6):548-55.

 Anderson RA, et al. “Urinary chromium excretion and insulinogenic properties of carbohydrates.”
 Am J Clin Nutr.
 51:864–868.